 If your home is in a special flood hazard area, your lender will require flood insurance.
 Prices vary by location.

 Mistake 3.
 Not shopping around for the best loan.

 Do you check prices with several airlines before buying a plane ticket?
 Read the grocery store circulars to see who has the lowest prices?

 Devoting a little time to finding the best possible mortgage can save tens of thousands of dollars in fees and interest over the life of the loan.

 Yet a report from the Consumer Financial Protection Bureau says nearly half of Americans seriously consider only one lender or broker before applying for a mortgage.
 And about 75% fill out an application with only one lender.

 Why are so many of us failing to comparison-shop?

-"It is a surprising finding, and it suggests that they're still fairly intimidated by the mortgage transaction," Richard Cordray, head of the government bureau, told NPR.
+"It is a surprising finding, and it suggests that they're still fairly intimidated by the mortgage transaction," Richard Cordray, former head of the government bureau, told NPR.
 "Or they're a little distracted because, at the same time, they're picking out a house."